{ "expirationDate": "2026-05-31T00:00:00.000Z", "publishDate": "2026-05-04T12:00:00.000Z" }

 Next step

-If this finds support: pilot launch authorization is issued; CAF and Collab.Ventures execute pilot operating agreements; the pilot operates for approximately three months with monthly governance check-ins; post-pilot evaluation runs for approximately one month; the permanent decision is taken on the basis of accumulated evidence.
+If this finds support: CAF identifies the peer trust authority and the three to five participating members; CAF and Collab.Ventures execute pilot operating agreements; participating members commit to the pilot fees that fund it; the pilot operates for three months with monthly governance check-ins; post-pilot evaluation runs for approximately one month; the permanent decision is taken on the evidence the pilot produces.
+CAF's financial commitment throughout is staff time for facilitation and governance β€” not capital.

 If declined: the pilot does not proceed under CAF governance.
 CAF retains the option to revisit the question later β€” with the recognition that the strategic context is most likely to evolve in directions that make later defense harder, not easier.